CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/01-View the Application Gateway.md

       ![](../images/waf033.png)

-# Proceed to Task 2 : Install IIS for testing
+# Proceed to Task 2 : Create and link a Web Application Firewall policy